This post is also available in: Svenska

 Divorce affects children

 To say that a divorce does not affect children would be to deeply disappoint them.
-The family is children’s closest universe and what happens within the family is crucial to the children’s mood.
+A family is a child’s closest universe and what happens within the family is crucial to the children’s wellbeing.

 But bad marriages also affect children